MartinBriday/pylephare/README.md

 # Monte Carlo Fit

-A montecarlo fitting proceedure has been implemented to better account for mesurement errors when deriving the SED fitted parameters by lephare.
+A montecarlo fitting procedure has been implemented to better account for mesurement errors when deriving the SED fitted parameters by lephare.

 For that, let's use only one entry of the catalog used in the first example: